namusale/Road_Traffic_Incidents/README.md

 These incidents happened in good light and weather conditions.
 Incidents were prevalent in single carriageway
-Single carriageway junctions were prone to incidents in particular T and staggered junctions
+Single carriageway junctions were prone to incidents in particular T and staggered junctions Considerable volume of incidents also happened away from junctions too

 **🔮 Future Work**